miotke/andrewmiotke.com/_posts/2021-06-14-Swift-markdown-support.md

 This is a quick reference for supporting Markdown in your app.

-Currently in SwiftUI a `Text(" ")` view will render Markdown without trouble.
-However, if you're pulling a fetching a String out of CoreData as was my case you may need a return that fetched string as an `AttributedString`.
+Currently in SwiftUI `Text("**Here is a** [link to apple.com](https://apple.com)")` will render the Markdown without trouble.
+However, if you're fetching a String out of CoreData as was my case or you're calling a String from a `var` or `let` you may need a return that fetched string as an `AttributedString`.

 ## Markdown syntax